rsn-lab/rsn-lab.github.io/index.md

 **NOTE:** The RSN Lab has recently moved from the University of Minnesota to the University of Texas at Austin [CS](https://www.cs.utexas.edu) and [Texas Robotics](https://robotics.utexas.edu).
 This is our new website (currently under construction).
-In addition to the information below, you can visit [Prof. Isler's website](https://www.cs.utexas.edu/~isler/) or the [the current RSN website](https://rsn.umn.edu/) for more information.
+In addition to the information below, you can visit [Prof. Isler's website](https://www.cs.utexas.edu/~isler/) or the [the former RSN website](https://rsn.umn.edu/) for more information.

 The **Robotics, Sensing and Networks** Laboratory was established in 2005 with the goal of developing robotic systems that can operate in dynamic and complex environments.
 Such systems often involve multiple robots, and perform tasks involving sensing and communication.
 We call them _Robotic Sensor Networks_.